al8n/smear/README.md

 ## Why Smear Over Other Rust GraphQL Parsers?

-Smear's architecture offers unique advantages that set it apart from other Rust GraphQL parsers like apollo-parser, graphql-parser, async-graphql-parser, and cynic-parser:
+Smear's architecture offers unique advantages that set it apart from other Rust GraphQL parsers like `apollo-parser`, `graphql-parser`, `async-graphql-parser`, and `cynic-parser`:

 ### Thread-Safe AST by Design